 In 2019, Mediabrands Marketing Sciences and Sanoma conducted extensive research into the effects of short viewing behavior and ultra-short advertisements.
 Message and brand transfer were measured by means of EEG and eye-tracking.
-It turns out: an ultra-short spot is able to convey the brand, product, and message, much better than the first seconds of a regular spot.
+It turns out that an ultra-short spot is able to convey the brand, product and message much better than the first seconds of a regular spot.

 In collaboration with the neuroscientists of UnRavel Research, a broad number of ultra-short branded videos were tested.
 With a 2 second spot, 90% of viewers recognize the product (versus 46% after the first two seconds of the original long commercial), 98% see which brand it is (versus 47%) and 70% understand the message (versus 25%).